 The wrap of these fingers is critical for control and comfort in rough terrain.
 Based on this, we feel that round or near-round grips are ideal for off-road riding.
 Wolf Tooth does make a round grip with faceted lower edges (our CAM grip).
 This CAM shape can actually improve finger wrap on thicker grips by reducing the circumference of the grip and providing an edge to hold while still providing maximum padding and comfort to the palm.

-As another option, alternative to ergonomic grips, we make our silicone softer than most other grips on the market, which makes them more comfortable on rougher terrain, on longer rides.
+As another option, an alternative to ergonomic grips, we make our silicone softer than most other grips on the market, which makes them more comfortable on rougher terrain, on longer rides.
 And, they contour to the shape of your hands over time.

 Why are MTB grips so long?
 Does anyone actually use the entire area?
 Is being economical with bar space overly neglected?